- Education and Science»

 In the main body of the Army, the first unit in the order of march was an infantry Regiment, less the already-mentioned two Skirmish Companies already deployed.
 The Regiment marched by the flank, and the commanding officer and staff of the Regiment rode their horses in front of all.

 Next in the line of march was the Regiment’s supply wagons.
 Each wagon was covered by a canopy of canvas, and was pulled by a team of six mules and driven by one mule driver.
 Each wagon also had a toolbox under the front seat, a feed trough (for the mules) that hung from the rear, and buckets for water and axle grease that hung near the back wheels.
-The supply wagons carried fodder for the mule teams and officers’ horses, clothing, tools like axes and picks, officers’ baggage, extra rations and ammunition, medical supplies, and any other impedimenta thought necessary by the officers.
+The supply wagons carried fodder for the mule teams and officers’ horses, large shelters like Sibley or A Tents if used, clothing, tools like axes and picks, officers’ baggage, extra rations and ammunition, medical supplies, and any other impedimenta thought necessary by the officers.
 The men needed to carry their own baggage on their persons though, early in the War, there were often enough wagons for transportation of knapsacks at times.

 The number of wagons per Regiment varied during the War.
-Several were allowed at first, which dropped to between three and six by mid-War, to even one or none in the last year.
+Several were allowed at first (probably 10 or more, as at least 1 per Company was acceptable), which dropped to between three and six by mid-War, to even one or none in the last year.
 Some crafty officers managed to keep more wagons than were allowable under the regulations, however.

 In the absence of wagons, the army used mules with supplies strapped onto their backs.
 Mules were excellent beasts of burden, at least when they behaved.
 The mules were again led by Mule Drivers, one per mule if possible